bkonkle/nakago/website/docs/tutorial.md

 This auth `Config` is automatically loaded as part of the default config loaders in the `nakago-axum` crate, which you'll see below.

-Next, add the following values to your `config/local.toml.example` file as a hint, so that new developers know they need to reach out to you for real values when they create their own `config/local.toml` file:
+Next, add the following values to your `config.local.toml.example` file as a hint, so that new developers know they need to reach out to you for real values when they create their own `config.local.toml` file:

 ```toml
 [auth]